CS2103JAN2017-T09-B3/main/docs/DeveloperGuide.md

 * The [**`Model`**](#34-model-component) represents a collection of classes that are independent from the 3 other main components and manages the in-memory data.
 * The [**`Storage`**](#35-storage-component) represents a collection of classes that writes and store data to your local drive.
 The data stored will be initialized upon re-opening of the application.

 Let’s dive into the 4 main components and observe how the classes are connected and the work flow of various events.
-For each of the main component,
+For each of the main component:

 * The API in an `interface` is defined with the same name as the Component.
 * The functionality is managed by using a `{Component Name}Manager` class.